PostgREST/postgrest/docs/references/api/preferences.rst

       "hint": null
   }

-With `RPC <functions>`_, the preference is honored completely on the basis of the number of rows returned in the result set of the function.
+With :ref:`RPC <functions>`, the preference is honored completely on the basis of the number of rows returned in the result set of the function.
 This can be useful for complex mutation queries using `data-modifying statements <https://www.postgresql.org/docs/current/queries-with.html#QUERIES-WITH-MODIFYING>`_.
 A simple example:

 .. code-block:: postgres